 I earned my PhD in Theatre from Louisiana State University, my MA from Florida State, and my BA from the University of NC.
 I have been working with children and theatre for more than 20 years.
 I am certified to teach both theatre and secondary English in Rhode Island and Massachusetts and currently teach at an alternative high school.
 I am also trained in a comprehensive sexuality education curriculum called Our Whole Lives, which is offered for elementary, junior high, high school, and adult levels.

-I directed Harry Potter programs for seven summers in Baton Rouge, Louisiana, three summers in Massachusetts, one summer in a rural area of Oklahoma, and one in Barrington, Rhode Island.
+I directed Wizard Academy programs for seven summers in Baton Rouge, Louisiana, three summers in Massachusetts, one summer in a rural area of Oklahoma, and one in Barrington, Rhode Island.
 I directed one Jedi Academy summer camp in Lacombe, Louisiana, one in Carrollton, GA, and a year-long Jedi Academy in Massachusetts.
 I have offered many smaller, one-time workshops and other programs.